rogerbinns/jia-mini-python/doc/faq.rst

 that fell between a JSON configuration file and full blown code.

-While Jython, Lua or some similar library could be used it would require version coordination if they already used those libraries.
+While Jython, Lua or some similar library could be used it would require version coordination if the app already used those libraries.
 Additionally those libraries are orders of magnitude larger than the original project which is very undesirable.